-Name of Development: Name of Architect or Engineer: Address of Architect or Engineer: Telephone of Architect or Engineer: Florida License Number: Expiration of License: Date (mm/yyyy) I certify that I am a Florida licensed Are experience to provide the professional proposed by this Application and that development of similar development cat consists of a total number of units no less Development proposed by this Application state and local requirements and the mimplemented by 24 CFR 100, Section 50 III of the Americans with Disabilities incorporating the most recent amendment related requirements which apply or could the design, plans, and specifications will willingness and intention to enter into chitect and/or Engineer with the requisite skills and services needed to successfully produce the units.
-I have experience with more than one previous egory and development type, at least one of which is than 50 percent of the total number of units in the in.
-I further certify I am knowledgeable of all federal requirements of the Federal Fair Housing Act as 4 of the Rehabilitation Act of 1973 and Titles II and 5 Act of 1990 as implemented by 28 CFR 35 its and other legislation, regulations, rules and other dapply to the proposed Development and certify that comply with these requirements.
-I further certify my good faith negotiations or participate in a bidding the Architect and/or Engineer for this proposed Architect or Engineer's Signature Date te (mm/dd/yyyy) Print or Type Name of Signatory Witness to Architect or Engineer's Signature te (mm/dd/yyyy) Print or Type Name of Signatory
+Name of Development:

+Name of Architect or Engineer:

+Address of Architect or Engineer: · · · ·

+Telephone of Architect or Engineer:

+Florida License Number: Expiration of License:

+I certify that I am a Florida licensed Architect a experience to provide the professional services proposed by this Application and that I have development of similar development category at consists of a total number of units no less than 5 Development proposed by this Application.
+I furt state and local requirements and the requirem implemented by 24 CFR 100, Section 504 of the III of the Americans with Disabilities Act of incorporating the most recent amendments and of related requirements which apply or could apply the design, plans, and specifications will comply willingness and intention to enter into good fa process with the Applicant to act as the Ar Development and that the information provided at and/or Engineer with the requisite skills and a needed to successfully produce the units experience with more than one previous and development type, at least one of which to percent of the total number of units in the her certify I am knowledgeable of all federal, nents of the Federal Fair Housing Act as Rehabilitation Act of 1973 and Titles II and of 1990 as implemented by 28 CFR 35, other legislation, regulations, rules and other to the proposed Development and certify that with these requirements.
+I further certify my ith negotiations or participate in a bidding chitect and/or Engineer for this proposed

+Architect or Engineer's Signature Date (mm/dd/yyyy) Print or Type Name of Signatory

+Witness to Architect or Engineer's Date (mm/dd/yyyy) Print or Type Name of Signatory Signature